 How to make it efficient and productive

 Music teachers and directors are very important for anybody who is trying to become a better musician, but teachers cannot make you a better musician; they can only tell you how to improve.
 The actual improvement, you have to do yourself, and mostly on your own time.
 Your private lesson is the time that you show your teacher how you are doing at the moment, and the teacher will tell you what you need to work on next, and how to work on it.
 You don’t really have time to practice or improve during your lesson, only to get the insight into how to improve.

-Group rehearsal times (band, orchestra, choir) are mainly for the improvement of the group and for practising playing together.
+Group rehearsal times (band, orchestra, choir or via classes) are mainly for the improvement of the group and for practising playing together.
 Again, there is no time for you to actually work on learning the music or on becoming a better singer or player.

 Performances (individual or group) are for letting everyone enjoy the progress you have made.
 You should enjoy them, too, and not need to be worried about technical details.
 None of these times are ideal for actually making progress – so even if you show up for every lesson, rehearsal, and performance, you will have no time to improve!
 This is why individual music practice is absolutely necessary if you want to become a better musician.

 Your teacher should give you guidelines on how often and how long to practice as well as what to practice.
 If you do not have a private teacher or if the guidelines are vague, you will find some useful tips here.
 Don’t be afraid to ask your teacher or director for suggestions or clarifications.

 If you do not have a private teacher due to money or time constraints, consider getting lessons for a short time (for example over one summer) when you will have plenty of time to practice between lessons.
 Or see if you can find a teacher who is willing to give you lessons less often than usual.

 It is important not just to practice, but to practice well.
 You can practice daily and still make very slow progress if you are not practising well.
 To make the most progress with the least effort, your individual practice time should include the following.